DanilaVladi/Microsoft-Cognitive-Services-Swift-SDK/README.md

 # Microsoft Cognitive Services Swift SDK

-This repo contains a SDK and a sample project for [Microsoft Cognitive Services](<https://www.microsoft.com/cognitive-services>) written in Swift since Microsoft doesn't provides one.
+This repo contains a SDK and a sample project for [Microsoft Cognitive Services](<https://www.microsoft.com/cognitive-services>) written in Swift since Microsoft doesn't provide one.
-If you are looking for the Windows, Android or Phython SDK you can find them [here](<https://github.com/Microsoft/ProjectOxford-ClientSDK/tree/master/Vision>)
+If you are looking for the Windows, Android or Phython SDK you can find them [here](<https://github.com/Microsoft/ProjectOxford-ClientSDK/tree/master/Vision>).

 The repo contains a client SDK for the following areas (Work in progress):